 Cure IBM believes that more research is the most critical need for inclusion body myositis.

 Doctors and scientists now have the tools to increase our understanding of IBM, but they need money to fund their work.

 Your donation will move us one step closer to treatment.

-Cure IBM does not accept financial contributions, but it strongly encourages you to donate to one of the following four organizations:
+Cure IBM does not accept financial contributions, but it strongly encourages you to donate to one of the following three organizations:

 - The IBM Research Fund at Johns Hopkins Medical Center

 - The Myositis Association

 A link to each organization is listed below, along with a description of each institution.

 The Cure IBM Research Fund at Washington University in St. Louis, MO